DigiNode-Tools/diginode-tools/README.md

 ## Compatibility

 - A DigiByte Node typically requires ~6Gb RAM but this can be higher during the intial sync.
 For this reason, a device with at least 8Gb RAM is strongly recommended.
 A device with 4Gb RAM will work with a SWAP file but performance will suffer considerably.
 This is fine for testing, but definitely not recommended for long term use.
-Less than 4Gb RAM is not recommended.
+Less than 4Gb RAM is definitely not recommended.
 (DigiByte Core's memory requirements exceed that of Bitcoin due to multi-algo.)
 - A DigiAsset Node requires ~2Gb RAM.
-If your device has less than 4Gb RAM it is inadvisable to run a DigiByte Node, but you can still support the network by running a DigiAsset Node on its own.
+If your device has less than 4Gb RAM it is inadvisable to run a DigiByte Node, but you can still support the network by running a DigiAsset Node only.
 - A DigiByte Node and DigiAsset Node together often exceed 8GB RAM so a SWAP file is needed on any device with 8Gb RAM or less.
 DigiNode Setup can configure this for you.
 - As of July 2022, the DigiByte blockchain currently requires around 40Gb of disk space.
 If you are setting up a DigiNode, a minimum 80Gb of free disk space is recommended.
 - When using a Raspberry Pi, booting from an SSD is highly recommended.
 Using a microSD is inadvisable.